feelinglovelynow/ace-graph-database/README.md

     * Version 3

-## 🧐 Version Update Plan
+## ✅ Version Update Plan
 1. 0.0.x (Prototype) to 0.1.0 (Beta)
     * When all 1.0 road map items are in testing
     * Will not include a migration script
 1. 0.x.0 to 1.0
-    * When all 1.0 road map items pass testing
+    * When all 1.0 road map items pass testing, Lovely Unity v1.0 is achieved and the Ace Database Foundation has been created
     * Will not include a migration script
 1. 1.x to 2.0
     * When all 2.0 road map items pass testing
     * Will include a 1.x to 2.0 migration script
 1. 2.x to 3.0
-    * When all 3.0 road map items pass testing
+    * When all 3.0 road map items pass testing and Ace Cloud v1.0 is achieved
     * Will include a 2.x to 3.0 migration script